ekspla/Read-Symbian-SportsTracker-file/README.md

 the script.
 (1-byte instead of 2-byte long header, start address of trackpoint is different, etc.)

+The version number of the app used to create the file is stored as WORD at 0x0008.
+    # Track log files of the old Nokia SportsTracker:          version < 10000.
+    # Route files of the old Nokia SportsTracker:     10000 <= version < 20000.
+    # Track log files of Symbian SportsTracker:       20000 <= version
+The track log readers of oldNST and the new NST, respectively, were tested for versions of 9991-9998 and 20001-20002.

  The file formats of symbian are completely different from those of Android and iOS.

  These codes are **not based on reverse engineering of the app.** itself, but on careful analysis of the track log files.